What is Sales Enablement?

 Sales Enablement Defined

-Sales enablement isn’t the latest tech cure for inefficient sales operations and marketing management.
-And even though its guiding principle is a laser-sharp focus on the customer, sales enablement encompasses much more than useful “buyer-first” sales methodologies like CustomerCentric Selling.
+Sales enablement isn’t a high-tech cure for inefficient sales and marketing teams.
+And even though sales enablement is defined by a laser-sharp focus on the customer, it’s important to understand that the strategy is more than an embrace of “buyer-first” sales methodologies like customer-centric selling or buyer enablement.

 A Brief History of Sales Enablement

 Sales enablement didn’t suddenly show up on our doorstep at some point within the past decade; it’s actually been around 20+ years, evolving alongside the technology used on the job.
 And while we’re still waiting on a definitive timeline, we can trace its origins back to 1999.

 That’s when John Aiello, a former brand manager at Miller Brewing Company, and Drew Larsen, a telecommunications consultant, joined forces around a strategic approach to sales operations and sales management.
 Aiello and Larsen’s goal was to clean up long-standing problems that have plagued sellers for decades, such as:

 - Inconsistent messaging across sales and marketing functions

 - Lack of accurate and easy-to-access sales tools, including product information

 - Poor insight into customers and their behavior